 A history of fixed Chromium security bugs is best found via security notes in Stable Channel updates on the Google Chrome releases blog.

-Also note that access granted by the list will only apply to bugs of Type=Bug- Security.
-Not all bugs with crashes, memory leaks and other potential vulnerabilities are marked as Bug-Security though.
-You can read more about what categories of bugs are deemed security bugs in the Severity Guidelines for Security Issues and also on the Security FAQ page.
+Note that not all bugs with crashes, memory leaks, etc. are marked as Bug-Security.
+You can read more about what categories of bugs are considered security bugs in the Severity Guidelines for Security Issues and also on the Security FAQ page.